wletsou/ChromosomeOverlap/README.md

 </code>
 </pre>

-<p>where the fourth input "50" is the initial step size, being th enumber of overlpas to run in one job.
+<p>Here the fourth input "50" is the initial step size, being the number of overlaps to run in one job.
 Depending on the number of tuples of fixed chromosomes, the initial step size will be multipled by 2 until the total number of jobs does not exceed 100.
 This submission script will run <kbd>ChromosomeOverlap_initiation_sub.sh</kbd>, <kbd>ChromosomeOverlap_initiation.sh</kbd>, and <kbd>ChromosomeOverlap_initiation_combine.sh</kbd>.</p>

 <p>After the initiation step, Fisher's exact test <i>p</i>-values can be computed by running or submitting</p>